cwinpy/cwinpy/docs/knope/knope.rst

 ----------------------------

-CWInPy has two command line executables for running *knope*: ``cwinpy_knope`` and ``cwinpy_knope_dag``.
+CWInPy has two command line executables for running *knope*: ``cwinpy_knope`` and ``cwinpy_knope_pipeline``.
 The former will run the pipeline on the machine on which it is called, while the latter will generate an `HTCondor <https://htcondor.readthedocs.io/en/latest/>`__ DAG to run the analysis across multiple machines.
 For example, users of CWInPy within the LVK can run the DAG on collaboration computer clusters.
-It is also possible to run the analysis via the `Open Science Grid
-<https://opensciencegrid.org/>`_ if you have access to an appropriate submit machine.
-In addition to
+It is also possible to run the analysis via the `Open Science Grid <https://opensciencegrid.org/>`_ if you have access to an appropriate submit machine.
-the command line executables, the same results can be using the Python API with the :func:`cwinpy.knope.knope` and :func:`cwinpy.knope.knope_dag` functions, respectively.
+In addition to the command line executables, the same results can be using the Python API with the :func:`cwinpy.knope.knope` and :func:`cwinpy.knope.knope_pipeline` functions, respectively.

-It is highly recommended to run this analysis using ``cwinpy_knope_dag`` (instructions for setting up `HTCondor <https://htcondor.readthedocs.io/en/latest/>`__ on your own *Linux* machine are provided :ref:`here<Local use of HTCondor>`) and the instructions here will focus on that method.
+It is highly recommended to run this analysis using ``cwinpy_knope_pipeline`` (instructions for setting up `HTCondor <https://htcondor.readthedocs.io/en/latest/>`__ on your own *Linux* machine are provided :ref:`here<Local use of HTCondor>`) and the instructions here will focus on that method.
 A brief description of using ``cwinpy_knope`` will be provided, although this should primarily be used, if required, for quick testing.

 For LVK users, if running on proprietary data you may need to generate a proxy certificate to allow the analysis scripts to access frame files, e.g.,: